This pizza sauce is super easy to make and tastes delicious. With no added sugar or salt, it is perfect for kids and babies.

 - Oregano - Dried oregano is used in this recipe but you can use fresh if you prefer.
 Fresh oregano should be added at the end of the cooking time, along with the basil.

 - Basil -The flavour of fresh basil really makes this sauce but you can use dried if you prefer.
-(Add 1 tsp along with the passata and paste)
+(Add 1 teaspoon along with the passata and paste)

 - (Salt) - Salt isn't on the ingredient list as the recipe was developed with babies and toddlers in mind.
 However, if you are making this for older children/adults then add a little salt to taste.